cchaonie/practice/packages/name-creator/readme.md

-# name creator
-A tool to create chinese names
+A tool to create Chinese names